 Describe and justify any waiver from School Board policies and state regulations that the charter school requests.
 The Standards of Quality, and by reference the Standards of Accreditation and Standards of Learning, may not be waived.
 Please note that state law only allows waivers of policy and regulation.
-With the exception of the Virginia Public Procurement Act, no No waiver of state statutes or federal statutes or regulations is permitted.
+No waiver of state statutes or federal statutes or regulations is permitted.

-XI.
 XXI.
 Discrimination